ednieuw/ESP32-C3-Clock-and-more/README.md

 use the Arduino IDE or <a href="https://www.compuphase.com/software_termite.htm">
 Termite</a> as serial terminal.</span><br class="auto-style10" />
 <br class="auto-style10" />
-<span class="auto-style10">Sending the I for information will display the menu followed with the actual
+<span class="auto-style10">Sending the character 'I' for information will display the menu followed with the actual
-settings of several preferences</span></p>
+settings of several preferences.</span></p>
 <p>
 <table style="width: 51%" class="auto-style12">
 <tr>